lukedevj/notify/README.md

 # Notify

-Receive daily reports directly from your email.
+Receive daily reports about your node directly from your email.

 [Buy me a coffee ☕︎](https://coinos.io/lukedev)